cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Least outstanding request steering (LORS) is available to enterprise plan customers and can be used for both traffic and origin steering.

-LORS uses the number of unanswered HTTP requests to influence steering and is only functional when used with Cloudflare Layer 7 proxied Cloudflare load balancers.
+LORS uses the number of unanswered HTTP requests to influence steering and is only functional when used with Cloudflare Layer 7 proxied Cloudflare Load Balancers.
 If LORS is assigned to any other type of load balancer, its behavior will be equivalent to random steering.
 LORS uses the counts of open requests, along with weight, to create a new transformed weight that is used for the steering decision.

 Equation for LORS transformed weight: